 3PFAs participate in the defined-contribution subsystem while workers are active in the labor market.
-Once libria, driven by two policy shifts: a change in the SOE's shareholder preferences in 2005 and the introduction of a cap on management fees in 2018.
+Once analyze three distinct equilibria, driven by two policy shifts: a change in the SOE's shareholder preferences in 2005 and the introduction of a cap on management fees in 2020.
 We use the estimated model to conduct counterfactual policy evaluations.